alvera-ai/.github/profile/README.md

 # <a href="https://www.alexanderhamilton.ai">AlexanderHamilton.ai</a>

-## We are creating a zero-fee instant transactions platform
+## We are creating safer,faster and cheaper payments

 We are building the ability to do transactions for free, safely and instantly.
 We charge flat fees for compliance and automation.
-We re-imburse customers for honest errors and omissions

 ## Our technologies